 - Drivers, security staff, etc up to $25.

-5.3 The dollar amount assigned to each listed category by Intandem, in consultation with PIV, is indicative.
+6.2 The dollar amount assigned to each listed category by Intandem, in consultation with PIV, is indicative.
 Discretion and judgement may be required in relation to the status of some gift recipients.
 While the choice of gift should not exceed the recommended upper limit of the relevant category, there may be occasions where a gift of lesser value from another category will be appropriate.
-PIV must be consulted before committing to any purchase that significantly exceeds these limits.

-6.1 Upon receipt of the gifts from Intandem, the accompanying gift order and packing slip must be signed.
-From that time until the acquittal is completed on line and any unused gifts are returned to Intandem, the care and control of the gifts are the responsibility of the minister’s office
+7.1 Upon receipt of the gifts from Intandem, the accompanying gift order and packing slip must be signed.
+From that time until the acquittal is completed online and any unused gifts are returned to Intandem, the care and control of the gifts are the responsibility of the minister’s office or procuring agency.

-6.3 In the case of gifts not being presented, this should be reflected in the on-line acquittal eg in the column titled “Qty to be returned” insert 1
+7.3 In the case of gifts not being presented, this should be reflected in the online acquittal eg in the column titled “Qty to be returned” insert 1.

 ROLE OF THE GIFTS SUPPLIER

-7.3 Whilst there will be a large stock from which gifts can be selected, any special requests for particular gifts should be discussed with Intandem enabling enough time to source items should they be appropriate.
+8.3 Whilst there will be a large stock from which gifts can be selected, any special requests for particular gifts should be discussed with Intandem allowing enough time to source items should they be appropriate.

-7.5 After gifts have been presented, acquitted and (together with unused items) returned to Intandem, data base records will be updated to ensure presentation information is current.
+8.5 After gifts have been presented, acquitted and returned to Intandem, data base records will be updated to ensure presentation information is current.

 ROLE OF THE DEPARTMENT OF THE PRIME MINISTER AND CABINET

-8.5 Any enquiries regarding these guidelines should be directed to:
+9.2 Any enquiries regarding the contract or these guidelines should be directed to: